hamza890890/372-Assignment-7/README.md

 # Jokebook (CSC372 - Assignment 7)

 This project is a full-stack web application built with Node.js, Express, and PostgreSQL.
 It allows users to view, search, and add jokes stored in a relational database.
 The database is hosted on Neon and accessed securely through environment variables.

-# Project Structure
-assignment-7-jokebook/
-|
-├── server.js
-├── .env
-├── public/
-│   ├── index.html
-│   └── script.js
-├── README.md
-└── .gitignore

 # Setup Instructions